From BR Bullpen

 Biographical Information

 Light-hitting infielder Pete Mackanin played nine seasons in the majors, batting .226 over his career.
 He was a starter at second base for the Montreal Expos in 1975 and 1976, slugging 20 homers over the course of two seasons.
+Surprisingly, his 12 home runs as a second baseman in 1975 remained the Expois' record by a second baseman for two decades.
+Mike Lansing finally topped that mark with 20 homers in 1997.
 He also played in the big leagues with the Texas Rangers, Philadelphia Phillies, and Minnesota Twins.

 After his playing career ended, Mackanin became a minor league manager and coach.
-He managed the Águilas del Zulia to the Venezuelan League title in 1988-1989 and onto the 1989 Caribbean Series, which the team won.
-He managed and played for the Florida Tropics during the 2nd season (1990) of the Senior Professional Baseball Association, batting .188 in 9 games before the league folded.
+He managed the Águilas del Zulia to the Venezuelan League title in 1988-1989 and on to the 1989 Caribbean Series, which the team won.
+He managed and played for the Florida Tropics during the second season (1990) of the Senior Professional Baseball Association, batting .188 in 9 games before the league folded.

 |Pittsburgh Pirates Manager